 Memorial Temple of Hatshepsut

-One of the best preserved temples in Luxor, Hatshepsut is also the most unique.
+One of the best-preserved temples in Luxor, Hatshepsut is also the most unusual.
 This temple looks very modern in design compared to other sites.
 The colonnades and grand entry are very impressive.
 The temple is set beneath the dramatic limestone cliffs with incredible views.

 Cost: Entry tickets are 50 E£ and 25 E£ for students.
 The tram cost 2 pounds each way.